pearc18hackathon/pearc18hackathon/README.md

 #### Containerize your application and run with Singularity
 Do you have an application you'd like to put into a Docker container to run with Singularity on your own HPC system, an XSEDE system, or another resource?
 Bring your application to the hackathon and let us help you containerize it!

-Check out these [container tutorial materials][container camp] to get your started!
+Check out these [container tutorial materials][container camp] to get you started!

 ---
 ### Makeflow and Work Queue